tomlarkworthy/animaxe/README.md

 - maybe put context methods in their own namespace if possible? (long term goal)
 - consider hiding time from Animation?
 It should only be used in params
 - simplifying closure situation?
 Maybe handle params internally through DI?
-- the tick in animator is ugly
+- the way the tick is passed on in Animator is ugly
+- All the complex methods are implemented badly, then, emit, parrallel.
+Maybe state machines?

 API documentation
 -------------------